-Depending on the maturity level of cloud adoption in your organization, you may be trying some services in the cloud, as a PoC, just running a few applications, or totally embracing this new era of cloud.
-Whether you are in the early stages or running all of your workloads in production, you probably already noticed that cloud-native security is different from IT-managed data center security.
+Your organization may be trying services in the cloud, running a few applications, or totally embracing this new era of cloud.
+Regardless if you are in the early stages or running all of your workloads in production, you have likely already noticed that cloud-native security is different from IT-managed data center security.

 A recent Gartner survey found that 50 percent of participating organizations indicated that there is a lack of internal knowledge about cloud-native security.

-While this happens, security teams are trying to figure out the right security solution to use in the cloud, but categories and terms keep arising.
+Security teams are trying to figure out the right security solutions to use in the cloud, but the market is evolving too fast for them to keep up.
 So, what are those terms you keep hearing from vendors, cloud providers, and security training courses?
 What are the things you should focus on?

-Gartner, Forrester, IDC, and 451 Group are some of the most well-known analyst firms that strive to describe emerging trends in the market and create definitions for new technologies.
-They have coined terms like SIEM, CRM, and WAF… but also CSPM, CWPP, and CIEM, among others.
+Gartner, Forrester, IDC, and 451 Group are some of the most well-known analyst firms that identify and describe emerging trends in the market and create definitions for new technologies.
+They have coined terms you know, like SIEM, CRM, and WAF.
+But we want to introduce you to new terms, such as CSPM, CWPP, and CIEM, among others.

-Speaking of which, one of the latest categories mentioned in Gartner’s Emerging Technologies: Future of Cloud-Native Security Operations is CNAPP.
+One of the latest categories mentioned in Gartner’s Emerging Technologies: Future of Cloud-Native Security Operations is CNAPP.
 Where does this new term fit in?
-Let’s give a brief description of CNAPP – we can think of CNAPP as the convergence of CWPP, CSPM, and CIEM, plus some other optional goodies.
-I know, that’s not a very helpful definition, since you may not know what CWPP, CSPM, and CIEM mean yet, right?
+We can think of CNAPP as the convergence of CWPP, CSPM, and CIEM, plus some other goodies.
+I know that’s not a very helpful definition since you may not know what CWPP, CSPM, and CIEM mean yet, right?